DJI Intelligent Flight Modes

 Inspire 2

 The Inspire 2 has access to Direction Mode in TapFly with the same functionality as the above aircraft.
 Forward and side-facing Obstacle Avoidance is available on the Inspire 2.
-DJI GO 4 - Intelligent Flight Modes
+Image-uploaded-from-iOS-250x141.png DJI GO 4 - Intelligent Flight Modes

 QuickShot

 QuickShots are designed to capture quick video clips in several different flight patterns with the Spark and the Mavic.
 All you have to do is tap or draw a box around your subject and select the desired flight and your aircraft will do the rest.
 The following sub modes are available: Dronie – Your aircraft will fly upwards and backwards whilst fixed on your chosen subject.
 Rocket – Your aircraft will fly directly up with the camera facing down on the subject.
 Helix – Your aircraft will fly upwards whilst circling your target with the camera facing it.
 Circle – Your aircraft will orbit your chose subject once whilst focussing the camera on it.
 This mode is currently only available on the Spark.
 After your drone has finished the chosen action it will return to the starting point unless told to do otherwise.
 These videos can be edited and shared instantly through the DJI GO 4 app.
-DJI Inspire 2
+30741664252_69fd40b4fa_o-1-250x160.jpg DJI Inspire 2

 Waypoints

 This mode is used to create a specified flightpath that your aircraft will follow.
 You can then control the camera and direction of the aircraft while it stays on the path at a specified speed.
 This mode is great for repeating shots following the same flight path and will even save your previous points for future use.
 The mode is also useful for site surveying as you can assess the changes in an area.
 This mode is available on the Mavic Pro and Phantom 4 Series, however, the Ground Station Pro app for the iPad has similar features for other DJI aircraft.
-DJI Mavic in Flight at NPE
+DSC02824-250x141.jpg DJI Mavic in Flight at NPE

 Tripod Mode

 Tripod Mode is a hugely popular mode for photographers and videographers.
 It’s designed to give you smooth and steady pictures and videos by fixing your aircraft to a location and limiting movement.
 Your aircraft has a maximum speed of 2.2 mph and your remote controller movements are significantly reduced.
 You need a strong GPS signal in order to use this mode.
 Tripod Mode is available with all DJI aircraft we’re discussing.
-DJI Inspire 2 and Phantom 4
+P1160218-250x188.jpg DJI Inspire 2 and Phantom 4

 Draw

 In this mode, your aircraft will follow a path drawn on your screen allowing you to control the camera direction and speed dependent on the settings.
 To use, simply face your camera towards the ground and draw a path for the aircraft to follow.
 You can then select sub modes, Forward or Free.
 Forward - Your camera is limited small movements left or right.
 Free - You can move the camera to look in any direction.
 Obstacle Avoidance is disabled during this mode so make sure you closely monitor your aircraft.
 Available on Phantom 4 Pro and Advanced series and Inspire 2.
-DJI Inspire 2
+IMG_1020-250x167.jpg DJI Inspire 2

 Gesture Mode

 Gesture Mode has a huge amount of functionality on the Spark but is significantly more limited on aircraft such as a Phantom 4 Pro.
 Take a look at the available options in Gesture Mode and which aircraft you can use them with.
 PalmLaunch - Only available on the Spark, PalmLaunch allows you to take your aircraft off from the palm of your hand.
 To do so, hold the Spark on your palm in front of you and allow it to recognise your face.
 It will then activate when you face is recognised through FaceAware and will hover in front of you.
 PalmControl – Also only available on the Spark, you can control your aircraft by moving your hand in front of the sensor.
 The Spark can be moved up, down, left and right.
 Follow - Again, on the Spark, when the aircraft is hovering in front of you, wave at the Spark and it will fly upwards and backwards away from you to around three meters away.
 It will then follow your movements as you walk.
 Photo/Selfie Mode - This mode is available on the Spark, Mavic and the Phantom 4 Pro and Advance.
 Once in the mode, you can use your hands to create a frame in front of your face which will start a three-second count-down then take a picture.
 Video Mode - Only available on the Spark, hold your arm up and toward the drone at a 45° angle.
 It will then start recording a video.
 PalmLand - Available with the Spark, PalmLand allows you to hold your palm underneath the Spark and it will land on it.
 When using Gesture Mode, in particular, the PalmLaunch and PalmLand, make sure you fly carefully and safely.
 Propeller guards can be used for added safety.
-For a full guide on how to use the Spark Gesture Mode, head to our guide in the heliguy™ Knowledge Base found here.
-DJI Spark Gesture Mode
+For a full guide on how to use the Spark Gesture Mode, head to our guide in the Heliguy Knowledge Base found here.
+IMG_9756-250x167.jpg DJI Spark Gesture Mode

 Cinematic Mode